learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

     If you are using slurm for parallel training, make sure to manually change `SLURM_GPUS_PER_NODE` in the `train_parallel.sh` script, so that it's equal to the number of GPUs you request per note in `#SBATCH`.

-    Also, amke sure to change `NFFDIR` in the script to the location of your NeuralForceField folder.
+    Also, make sure to change `NFFDIR` in the script to the location of your NeuralForceField folder.

     - `seed` (int): random seed used in training.
     - `batch_size` (int): Number of molecules to include in a batch.
 Note that this is the batch size when accounting for *all nodes and GPUs*.
 So, if you have 8 nodes and 2 GPUs each, that makes 16 GPUs total.
 So a batch size of 16 means that each GPU will use 1 batch at a time.
 That is, the per-gpu batch size is 1.